mmbman/Katagiri/1984-05-18-Awakening-of-Faith-Talk-11.md

 ---
-title: "The Awakening of Faith – Talk 11: Ālāyavijñāna & Tathāgatagarbha"
+title: "The Awakening of Faith – Talk 11: Ālayavijñāna & Tathāgatagarbha"
 ---
 ## May 18, 1984 Dharma Talk by Dainin Katagiri Roshi